 12. Rear Spoiler may be no wider than 60", and no taller than 6 1/2".
 There may be NO forward support of any kind, no boxed ends or runners.
 No Gurney lip, or any type of wicker bill on the upper edge of the spoiler.
 It is highly, highly recommended that the Upper 2/3's of the spoiler and the rear window of the car be made of clear lexan to enable other drivers to see through them.

 13. DRY SUMP ENGINE CARS- You may run a steel engine block tour legal car with a dry sump engine in the LoanMart Open Late Model series.
 Track width must not exceed 75" it will be measured from the bulge outside to outside of the front tires at the spindle height.
 Must use an all steel shock (aluminum rod end on shaft end ok, aluminum coil over kit ok).
 Left side weight not to exceed 58%, minimum weight is 3,050 pounds prior to race and qualifying.
 Must use 8" steel wheel and the Hoosier 8.0-15/970 treaded tire.

-14. All cars must run the track spec fuel, the track spec fuel is Sunoco 110 Purple race fuel.
-It will be available at discount prices at the track.
-Note, we are looking into two other spec fuel options for budget teams, a 92 octane fuel, and e-85.
-These additional fuels will be a stock spec fuel if approved.
+14. All cars must run the track spec fuel, the track spec fuel is Sunoco 110 Purple race fuel or, Chevron 91 octane fuel, and Sunoco track E-85.
+All fuels will be a stock spec only with ZERO additives.

 15. Drive shaft, NO carbon fiber drive shafts allowed.